PGCE Access Bursary Terms and Conditions 2020/21

 c.
 Proof of Eligibility

-- To evidence ‘Low participation neighbourhoods (POLAR 4, QUINTILE 1)’, residential postcode data will be collected from the UCAS/UTT/Brunel application forms.
+- To evidence ‘Low participation neighbourhoods (POLAR 4, QUINTILE 1 and 2)’, residential postcode data will be collected from the UCAS/UTT/Brunel application forms.

 3.2 Points weighting given to each of the under-represented criteria are as follows: